 - Why are Central venous catheters used for?

-Central venous catheters may be observed in the usage of
+Central Lines and Drainage Procedures may be observed in the usage of

 - To give medicines for the treatment of pain, infection, or other medical issues (e.g., cancer or heart problems)